What Kind of Adventure Seeker are You?: The Importance of an Adventure-based Mindset

 Adventure based mindset: The key to understanding self

 Part of understanding what kind of adventure you seek has a lot to do with how you define and think of adventure.
-Thinking that adventure has to be an extravagant, “aesthetic” journey can limit your experiences with the smaller adventures in life which are just as important.
+Focus only on the grand or “aesthetic,” and you miss the smaller adventures that matter too.

 Some Examples of Adventure Types: